telehash/TMesh/TMesh.md

 ## Lost

 * after any power reset (loss of link state), or after a full epoch of no responses to any knocks
-* begin listening for any hard knocks, detect link id and sync to it then handshake there
+* begin listening for any hard knock handshakes, generate link id and sync to it then handshake there
 * if sleepy, only listen on the lost schedule
 * local leaders are required to hard knock per epoch on the lost schedule

 # Implementation Notes

-notes

 # Security Considerations

-telehash based

 # References